 Telecommunications data demonstrates that people in highly prosperous areas have on average more spatially diverse communication patterns—they have repeated contacts with individuals in many separate locations—whereas people in less prosperous areas tend to limit their communications to spatially redundant and closely-knit cores.
 As cities continue to grow, we can expect that city dynamics will depend heavily on residential mobility.

-This project will explore the relationship between social networks, socioeconomic class, and residential mobility, investigating how social network properties tend to influence one’s propensity to move, the effect of moving on one’s social network, and how these relationships are facilitated by income.
+This project explores the relationship between social networks, socioeconomic class, and residential mobility, investigating how social network properties tend to influence one’s propensity to move, the effect of moving on one’s social network, and how these relationships are facilitated by income.

-In our study, we will use Call Detail Record (CDR) to approach the following questions:
+In our study, we use Call Detail Record (CDR) to approach the following questions:

 - Does living in a socioeconomically less isolated area (e.g. closer to neighbourhoods of different socioeconomic class) lead to having a more socioeconomically diverse social network?
 Does living in a less socioeconomically isolated area make you more likely to interact with different socioeconomic classes?

 - Is having a more socioeconomically integrated/diverse travel patterns linked with having a more socioeconomically diverse social network?
 That is, does traveling to areas of varying socioeconomic class increase your propensity to interact with different socioeconomic class?

 - How do these two relationships vary across different income levels?